skjdghsdjgsdj/noisy-gif-player/README.md

 ### Loading more GIFs

-There are two ways to load a GIF and WAV.
+There are two ways to load GIFs and WAVs.

 The fastest way for a lot of GIFs and WAVs is directly via the SD card.
 Consider this option when you first build the project.
 Once you've built the project, it can be a pain to take it apart to get the SD card out.